manse/ace.modx/README.md

 ## Installation

  * Login your MODX manager then go to Elements > Manage Elements > Plugins > New Plugin.
+Paste the install.tpl's code into the Plugin code(php) then save.
- * Paste the installation code (install.tpl) into the Plugin code(php) then save.
+ * Upload directory "ACE" to "/assets/plugins/".

 ## Contributor